 What is Edema?

-There are also some herbal remedies that can help, such as bilberry, dandelion, and grape seed extract.
+There are also some herbal remedies that could be able to help, such as bilberry, dandelion, and grape seed extract.
 Acupuncture may be a beneficial therapy for improving fluid balance.
 Not every patient finds that acupuncture works for them, but there are those who are satisfied with the effects of the treatment.6 Manual Lymphatic Drainage (MLD) and Lymph Drainage Therapy (LDT) are special massages that help to drain the lymphatic system.
 They are helpful therapies for pedal edema and lymphedema.
-Generalized edema should be treated differently, because it is likely due to a systemic cause.7 Chiropractors can also work with edema.
-Cryotherapy (ice packs), diathermy (heating deep tissues), and ultrasound, are chiropractic therapies that can treat the swelling condition.
+Generalized edema should be treated differently because it is likely due to a systemic cause.7 Chiropractors can also work with edema.
+Cryotherapy (ice packs), diathermy (heating deep tissues), and ultrasound are chiropractic therapies that can treat the swelling condition.
 Some underlying causes, such as injury, might be treated through the application of chiropractic care.8

 Get more information about lymphedema.